Reviews Communities Blog FAQ Services About Contact

 5) Lock your HOA logistics: You should reserve the elevator, loading dock, and move window as soon as you sign your mover.
 Provide COI requirements to the mover and confirm building management contact info.

 6) Choose packing plan: You should decide if the mover packs all or if you handle closets, books, and linens.
 Label by room and priority.
-Create a “first-night” condo box with essentials.
+Create a first-night condo box with essentials.

 7) Confirm day-of plan: You should get crew size, arrival time, and supervisor name in writing.
 Share parking and access details for both properties.